 Muyinatu A. Lediju Bell, PhD

 Dr. Bell leads a highly interdisciplinary research program that integrates optics, acoustics, robotics, electronics, and mechanics, as well as signal processing and medical device design, to engineer and deploy innovative biomedical imaging systems that simultaneously address unmet clinical needs and significantly improve the standard of patient care.
 As the director of the Photoacoustic and Ultrasonic Systems Engineering (PULSE) Lab, Dr. Bell develops theories, models, and simulations to investigate advanced beamforming techniques for improving ultrasonic and photoacoustic image quality.
 In parallel, she designs and builds novel light delivery systems for photoacoustic imaging and incorporates medical robots to improve operator maneuverability and enable standardized procedures for more personalized medicine.
-The techniques and technologies developed in her lab are then interfaced with patients treated at the Johns Hopkins Hospital to facilitate clinical translation.
+The technologies developed in her lab are then interfaced with patients to facilitate clinical translation.
 These technologies have applications in neurosurgical navigation, cardiovascular disease, women’s health, and cancer detection and treatment.

 Education